omerv/Bike-Sharing-Demand/README.md

   - Showing average temperatures by season
   - Showing registered vs. casual users count by hour of the day across seasons
   - Showing registered vs. casual rentals by weather
-* Histogram the data and different targets
+* Histograming the data and different targets
-* Correlation analysis of the weather features
+* Creating correlation analysis of the weather features

 ## 2. Feature Engineering / Data Manipulation
 * Removing outliers from the weather features